ituitis20-doganumu20/stockmarketsimulator/README.md

 # stockmarketsimulator
- this is my project for my second internship
+ this is my project for my second internship.
+I created a stock market simulator where the stock price changes randomly and fluctuates around the starting price.
+Price wont change dramatically unless the user creates a new agent with some initial balance and buying offer.
+After that, the price changes with respect to the offer.
+User can add new agents and see the outcome for each action.
+A report file is added as pdf.